Michae1CC/aws-cdk-examples/sqs-sns-fanout/README.md

-# SQS-SNS Fanout Architecture
+# SQS-SNS Fanout Pattern

-Broadly speaking, fanout architectures are employed in software architecture design to broadcast a message from one publisher to many subscribers.
+Broadly speaking, the fanout pattern is employed in software architecture design to broadcast a message from one publisher to many subscribers.
 This tutorials demonstrates how a fanout architecture can be built using AWS SNS and AWS SQS.
 The application from this tutorial will generate events each time